 Medicaid and NC Health Choice use the same application form to ease the administrative burden on families applying for benefits.
 County caseworkers initially screen all applications for Medicaid eligibility.
-If the child is not eligible for Medicaid, the application will be denied.
+If the child is not eligible for Medicaid, the review progresses with an evaluation of NC Health Choice eligibility.
 The review includes a search of the NC FAST database for existing Title XIX or Title XXI enrollment or the presence of other creditable insurance.
 Citizenship and identity status for each applicant is validated through automated queries and responses between the SS Bendex database and the DSS county office or tribal office.
 DSS workers obtain income verification, and request any additional information necessary.
 If family income is within Title XIX limits and the child meets all other Medicaid eligibility requirements, Medicaid enrollment occurs.